brampat/security/publications/presentation/meme_passwords.md

 -- Notes --

-Whenever you try to use 50+ character passwords
+Why Long:
 * Longer passwords means harder to crack
 * Length beats complexity in general
+* Whenever you try to use 50+ character passwords

 --